mdownes/vscode-csp-html-linter/README.md

 ## Functionality

-This Language Server works for plain .html, .ts and .js  files.
+This Language Server works for .html, .ts and .js  files.
 It has the following language features:
 - Diagnostics regenerated on each file change or configuration change

 It also includes an End-to-End test.